-Lake Thun has been mentioned by several readers and I’m glad for that because it’s one of my favourites too.
+Lake Thun has been mentioned by several readers and I’m glad about that because it’s one of my favorites too.
 You can find it on the northern edge of the Alps between Thun and Interlaken.
-The lake is fed by water from Lake Brienz in the southeast, which is situated 6 metres higher than Lake Thun (until the 10th century it was one with it) and from various mountain streams.
+The lake is fed by water from Lake Brienz in the southeast, which is situated 6 meters higher than Lake Thun (until the 10th century it was one with it), and from various mountain streams.

 6. Lake Brienz

-Its length is approximately 14 kilometres.
-It is fed by the upper reaches of the Aare at its eastern end, the Giessbach at its southern end and the Lütschine, which flows out of the Grindelwald and Lauterbrunnen valleys at its south-western end.
-At its western end it joins another section of the Aare, which then flows into Lake Thun.
+Its length is approximately 14 kilometers.
+It is fed by the upper reaches of the Aare at its eastern end, the Giessbach at its southern end, and the Lütschine, which flows out of the Grindelwald and Lauterbrunnen valleys at its south-western end.
+At its western end, it joins another section of the Aare, which then flows into Lake Thun.

 With an area of 217.9 km², Lake Neuchâtel is the largest lake located exclusively in Switzerland.
 It is located in the Swiss cantons of Neuchâtel, Fribourg, Vaud and Bern.